Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: NTK Matrix with a Single Wide Layer

 \section{NTK Matrix with a Single Wide Layer}

 In this section, we provide bounds on the smallest eigenvalue of the empirical NTK matrix for networks of finite widths and fixed depth.
-The network we consider may have any given subset of layers with widths linear in $N$ (up to logarithmic factors), while all the remaining layers may have poly-logarithmic scaling.
-Our main result of this section is stated below and proved in Section \ref{subsec:proofth}. \begin{theorem}[Finite-width scaling of smallest eigenvalue of NTK matrix] Consider an $L$-layer ReLU network \eqref{eq:def_feature_map}.
+The networks we consider have a single wide layer (or more generally, any given subset of layers) with width linear in $N$ (up to logarithmic factors), while all the remaining layers can have poly-logarithmic scalings.
+Let us highlight that the position of the wide layer can be anywhere between the input and output layer of the network.
+This setting is more challenging and closer to practice than the typical NTK one where all the layers are often required to be very large in $N$.
+Our main result of this section is stated below.
+Its proof is given in Section \ref{subsec:proofth}. \begin{theorem}[Finite-width scaling of NTK eigenvalue] Consider an $L$-layer ReLU network \eqref{eq:def_feature_map}.
 Let $\Set{x_i}_{i=1}^{N}$ be a set of i.i.d.\ data points from $P_X$, where $P_X$ satisfies the Assumptions \ref{ass:data_dist}-\ref{ass:data_dist2}, and let $\bar{K}^{(L)}$ be the NTK Gram matrix, as defined in \eqref{eq:NTKgramdef}.
 Let the weights of the network be initialized as $[W_l]_{i,j}\distas{}\mathcal{N}(0,\beta_l^2)$, for all $l\in[L].$ Fix any $\delta>0$ and any even integer $r\ge 2$.
-For $k\in[L-1]$, let $\xi_k$ be $1$ if the following condition holds:
+For $k\in[L-1]$, let $\xi_k$ be $1$ if the following condition holds: and let $\xi_k$ be $0$ otherwise.
+Let $\mu_r(\sigma)$ be given by \eqref{eq:HermiteReLU}.
+Then, w.p.\ at least Moreover, we have that, w.p.\ at least $1 - \sum_{l=1}^{L-1} \bigexp{-\bigOmg{n_l}} - \exp(-\bigOmg{d})$, \end{theorem}